-The working relationship between members of staff and suppliers, contractors (or any other stakeholder) should remain professional.
+The working relationship between colleagues and suppliers, contractors (or any other stakeholder) should remain professional.

 If you engage with or supervise contractors who you have previously had, or currently have a relationship in a private or domestic capacity with, you must declare that relationship to your line manager.